Villy-P/VSCode-Webview-Extension-Svelte/README.md

 Before you begin making changes, change your extension details in `package.json` and webview properties in `src/extension/extension.ts` on line `6`.

 When you do make a change on the front or backend, use `Ctrl-R` on your Extension Environment to see the changes.
+You can also close the webview page and reopen it using `Ctrl-Shift-P`.

 After that, you are good to go!
 Read the `Directory Composition` section to see where to put which files.